Poland and weapons of mass destruction: Soviet nuclear warheads in Poland

 Poland has possessed Soviet nuclear weapons.
 Formerly, Poland was part of the Warsaw Pact.
 This meant that the Polish People's Army was equipped with aircraft (such as MiG-21, Su-7 and Su-22), as well as short range ballistic missiles (such as R-300 Elbrus, 9K52 Luna-M and OTR-21 Tochka) that could be used to deliver Soviet nuclear weapons.
 These could and probably would be provided in time of war.
 Prior to the end of the Cold War, the Soviet Union maintained large numbers of troops on Polish territory.
 These troops were equipped with nuclear weapons.
 In 1991, Poland announced that they would remove the nuclear capable delivery systems from their weapons inventory.
 They decided to keep about 40 of the OTR-21 Tochka systems armed with conventional warheads for self-defense.
 These launchers have now been completely retired.

 From the early 1960s, nuclear weapons were stored on Soviet Armed Forces bases for their own use, in response to United States positioning nuclear weapons in Western Europe from the mid-1950s.
 In 1967 the Vistula Programme was agreed to build storage facilities so Soviet nuclear weapons could be made available to Polish forces in the event of war, mirroring the NATO nuclear sharing concept.
 Three storage site were completed late 1969, in forests near the villages of Brzeźnica-Kolonia, Podborsko and Templewo in western Poland.
 On 28 February 1970 an agreement was signed on the use of the sites, however the procedure for transferring nuclear warheads to Polish forces was never defined in detail, enabling the Soviet Union to interpret the agreement as it wished and they may have intended to never actually transfer any.
 In 1990 the agreement ceased to be in force following a year's notice period in the agreement, and the nuclear weapons were probably then removed from Poland.

 Russo-Ukrainian War

 In the aftermath of the Russian invasion of Ukraine in 2022, several Polish politicians proposed that Poland host nuclear weapons under the NATO nuclear sharing program, with President Andrzej Duda stating the idea had been under discussion.
 Jarosław Kaczyński, the leader of Poland's then governing party has stated he would like Poland to acquire nuclear weapons itself, but acknowledged it was "unrealistic".

 On 7 March 2025, Prime Minister Donald Tusk announced that Poland has undertaken "serious talks" with France to rely on protection offered under France's nuclear umbrella.

+In an interview with Polsat on February 15th 2026, President Karol Nawrocki expressed support for the development of a Polish nuclear weapons program as a means of deterring further Russian aggression.